Caltech-IPAC/grits2018-github-tutorial/README.md

     * `git status -sb` to check on which branch you are

 2. Pull request workflow **demo** with feature/ticket **branch** from `dev`
-  * Will go through 3. to 9. below very fast here
+  * Will go through steps 3. to 9. described below (hands-on) very fast here
   * `git checkout -b [branch name]`, required unique branch name, usually formatted as `ISSUE-ID-meaningful-short-description`
     * for example, let's take a look at epic from JIRA board [IRSA-2060](https://jira.ipac.caltech.edu/browse/IRSA-2060) and i've picked a ticket, i.e. `IRSA-2062 improve the text`
     * Branch name will be `IRSA-2062-improve-text`, once created, **git** will switch you to this local branch (see branches `git branch -a`, see status `git status`)